RefPerSys/RefPerSys/README.md

 Don't expect anything useful from RefPerSys before at least 2022.
 But you could have fun sharing our ideas and experimenting yours.

+We considered previously to use the garbage collector from [Ravenbrook MPS](https://www.ravenbrook.com/project/mps/).
+Since that project is now obsolete, we gave up that idea.

+**Don't expect RefPerSys to be a realistic project.** It is not (and certainly not before 2025).

 ## persistent values